Lahiru66/Lahiru66/README.md

 ## I'm a Software Quality Engineer!

-- 🔭 I’m currently doing my internship
+- 🔭 I’m currently working as Associate QA Engineer
-- 🌱 I’m currently learning Spring Boot and MYSQL
+- 🌱 I’m currently learning Test Automation
 - 👯 I’m looking to collaborate on open source projects
-- 💬 Ask me about Java, Springboot, SQL and building cool stuffs
+- 💬 Ask me about Linux, Docker, SQL and building cool stuffs
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can solve a Rubik's Cube in under a minute!